 9. Emotional Intelligence

 Emotional intelligence is the capacity to recognize, interpret, and respond appropriately to emotions, both your own and others.
 You also need to recognize when someone has an emotional reaction, how it will affect them, and how it will affect the situation.
-When you possess emotional intelligence, you can manage your own emotions effectively to not affect how you operate at work or deal with other employees.
+Unlike a boss who makes an employee feel incompetent, when you possess emotional intelligence, you can manage your emotions effectively to not affect how you work or deal with other employees.

 Ioana Sima, the Chief Marketing Officer at TextMagic, a company that provides text message software for business, shared the following expert insight on emotional intelligence.